 The beginning of a Passion:

 Growing up in a war-torn country was not easy especially in a closed-up society that was very restrictive in every way imaginable.
 I found refuge in reading, music, swimming, and drawing.
 Ever since childhood, I have been drawn to the mystical, magical, and unknown.
 When I was around twelve, I would sneak into my father’s library of rare- worm chewed up books and read.
 Although I had a deep interest in nutrition and I really wanted to be an artist, my love for books and reading enabled me to later receive degrees in philosophy, archaeology, archival administration, and fine art.

 The seeker in me was never satisfied with being an academic.
 I could sense there was more for me to learn, deeper more intangible truths not found in books.
 Truths that required me to be in my body so I pursued the study of yoga, Ayurveda, breathwork, energy work, and trauma release techniques.
 I have met and worked with some powerful mystics and spiritual teachers along my journeys.
 I carry most of their teachings within me and use these teachings to assist others around me.

-Teachers that I have followed closely over the years attended retreats with or worked with are, in no specific order: Alex and Allyson Grey, Sandra Ingerman, Llewellyn Vaughn Lee, The Mystic Almine, Dr. Scott Blossom, Teal Swan, Frank Levey, Caroline Myss, Nancy O’Donahue, Evette Rose, and Mariana Caplan.
+Teachers that I have followed closely over the years attended retreats with or worked with are, in no specific order: Alex and Allyson Grey, Shiva Rea, Sandra Ingerman, Llewellyn Vaughn Lee, Dr. Scott Blossom, Frank Levey, Caroline Myss, Nancy O’Donahue, Evette Rose, and Mariana Caplan.

 How I can Help